Deciding to start my own organic vegetable garden was the best decision I’ve made when it comes to gardening.

 Organic gardening can be an enriching and rewarding experience for both the gardener and their family.

-Just remember that much like any other hobby, when you first begin growing organically, there is a steep learning curve.
+Gardening is a fun hobby, but when you first begin growing organically, there can be a steep learning curve.
 But with time and patience all things become possible in this rewarding pursuit.